Prediction, Consistency, Curvature: Representation Learning for Locally-Linear Control: Experiments

 \section{Experiments}

-In this section, we compare the performance of \model{} \footnote{Code will become available with the camera-ready version.} with two model-based control algorithm baselines: RCE\footnote{For the RCE implementation, we directly optimize the ELBO loss in Equation (16) of the paper.
+In this section, we compare the performance of \model{} with two model-based control algorithm baselines: RCE\footnote{For the RCE implementation, we directly optimize the ELBO loss in Equation (16) of the paper.
 We also tried the approach reported in the paper on increasing the weights of the two middle terms and then annealing them to $1$.
-However, in practice this method is sensitive to annealing schedule and has convergence issues.} \cite{banijamali2017robust} and E2C \cite{watter2015embed}, as well as running a thorough ablation study on various components of \model{}.
-The experiments are based on the following continuous control benchmark domains: (i) Planar System, (ii) Inverted Pendulum, (iii) Cartpole, (iv) $3$-link manipulator, and (v) TORCS racing car simulator\footnote{See a control demo on the TORCS simulator at \href{https://youtu.be/GBrgALRZ2fw}{https://youtu.be/GBrgALRZ2fw}} \cite{wymann2000torcs}.
-Descriptions of the domains can be found in Appendix \ref{appendix:exp}.
+However, in practice this method is sensitive to annealing schedule and has convergence issues.} \citep{banijamali2017robust} and E2C \citep{watter2015embed}, as well as running a thorough ablation study on various components of \model{}.
+The experiments are based on the following continuous control benchmark domains (see Appendix \ref{appendix:exp} for more descriptions): (i) Planar System, (ii) Inverted Pendulum, (iii) Cartpole, (iv) $3$-link manipulator, and (v) TORCS simulator\footnote{See a control demo on the TORCS simulator at \href{https://youtu.be/GBrgALRZ2fw}{https://youtu.be/GBrgALRZ2fw}} \citep{wymann2000torcs}.

 To generate our training and test sets, each consists of triples $(\obs_t,\control_t,\obs_{t+1})$, we: (1) sample an underlying state $\state_t$ and generate its corresponding observation $\obs_t$, (2) sample an action $\control_t$, and (3) obtain the next state $\state_{t+1}$ according to the state transition dynamics, add it a zero-mean Gaussian noise with variance $\sigma^2 I_{\nstate}$, and generate corresponding observation $\obs_{t+1}$.To ensure that the observation-action data is uniformly distributed (see Section \ref{sec:embed_to_control}), we sample the state-action pair $(\state_t,\control_t)$ uniformly from the state-action space.
 To understand the robustness of each model, we consider both deterministic ($\sigma = 0$) and stochastic scenarios.
 In the stochastic case, we add noise to the system with different values of $\sigma$ and evaluate the models' performance under various degree of noise.